pointmatic/beebot/README.md

 This application helps users install and configure utilities, applications, and dependencies that are commonly used for AI, data science, and software development.

+# HOW TO USE

+Currently, only CLI commands are implemented as stubs and only MacOS is supported.

+Using the terminal...
+1. Checkout the repo
+2. Run this command to compile: `pyinstaller --onefile beezeebot_cli.py`
+3. Run this command to see the help file: beezeebot_cli

 # BACKGROUND

 Personally, there have been so many times that I have gone through an initial software development setup process on my Mac, Windows PC, or Linux computer, and each time there are a series of little gotchas, undocumented workarounds, and idiosyncracies or incompatibilities that make it annoying.
 After wasting an hour here and a few hours there with interruptions to do other things, I always get to the same question: "Why someone hasn't solved this problem?"